Art ClubArt Club

 Any student who wishes to learn an orchestral instrument and develop her musical ability may join the orchestra and instrumental ensembles.
 Members perform as a group and develop those skills necessary for ensemble performances.
 Members are required to participate in all public performances and to attend all scheduled rehearsals.
 Prior to a public performance, it is often necessary to have three extra rehearsals.
 Orchestra members receive weekly instrument lessons by professional musicians.
 The orchestra performs in the Christmas Show, Spring Musicale, graduation and many other school functions.
-A fee of $120 is required.

 Any student interested in learning how to build robots based upon engineering technology is invited to join.
 This team meets regularly and participates in a number of competitions each year.
 It frequently coordinates its efforts with the Father Judge Robotic Team.
-The fee for Robotics is $100.

 Those interested in the technical aspects of drama, such as lighting, sound, or scenery, may join.
 This group supplies various technical assistance to anyone using the auditorium for drama performances or special assemblies.
 The stage crew is part of both the fall musical and spring drama.
 They are expected to attend rehearsals and performances.
-The fee is $40 which includes a "Stage Crew" t-shirt.

 Elected by the student body, members of student council are the official representatives of the student body and the liaisons between the administration and the students.